 Since wind is very fluctuative it would not show a meaningful tendency by only comparing the current value against one from the history.
 Therefore this setting allows you to select how much of a time span in minutes of your history and back from now, you want to use to calculate an average to compare against.

 The Web tab lets you add Web URL’s that you can then select in the Layout tab under each Graphics Box settings above.
 For each url you add a name is also required.
 This is what is displayed in the selection screen along with the tab on the dashboard if you select more than one URL for each Graphics Box.

 You also have the option here to set how often the Content Box should refresh the website.

 Normally when the webviews in a Content Box is to be refreshed, they are actually completely removed and recreated like when the app first starts.
 This is due to some Memory management errors on older tablets, that can lead to “out of memory” errors.
-However due to how this is done, this can also cause issues like the device forgetting where you are position on a map shown on a website.
-Enabling this option, and the device will instead only refresh the current websites instead of recreating them.
-Even though this can help in some scenarios like the one mentioned above, be aware that “out of memory” errors can happen and crash the app.
+However due to how this is done, this can also cause issues like the device forgetting where you are positioned on the website before the rerfesh e.g. a position on a map .
+Enabling this option, and the device will instead only refresh the current websites instead of recreating them usually maintaining the current position on said site.
+Even though this can help in some scenarios like the one mentioned above, be aware that “out of memory” errors can happen and crash the app!